sarshogh/tech-principal-pathways/tech-principal-insight.md

  Almost everyone should focus on understanding its own capabilities.
 For instance you are capable of thinking out of the box! or, you have a mindset of problem solving! studying them, practice them and make them to work!

 2. Secondly, Skills set!
-you need to obtains set of skills as a tech pricinples.
+you need to obtains set of skills as a Tech Principal.
 Programming is just one of them!

 3. Thirdly, Domain knoweldge!
 It's challenging but you got to broaden your knowlegde.
 Like how fincance protocol works!
 What is GDPR?